 Community-led management of fisheries has now taken root in countries throughout the western Indian Ocean and the Coral Triangle.
-In these places, we and our partners support communities to manage their marine environments for sustainability and resilience, usually initiated using temporary fishery closures as a catalyst to spark interest.
+In these places, we and our partners support communities to manage their marine environments for sustainability and resilience, usually initiated using periodic fishery closures as a catalyst to spark interest.

 Training community members to collect data gives them and the whole community a better understanding of the dynamics within the fisheries they are monitoring, the value of those fisheries, and how they might need to regulate catch levels.

 Individuals who are trained in data collection and interpretation may gain a new sense of confidence or involvement with community matters, as a result of that role.

 Women in Timor-Leste have shown an eagerness to gain new skills and ecological knowledge through fisheries monitoring training.
 Twenty female data collectors in three communities are now involved in monitoring fish catch, and present the data they collect at village meetings.